Mount Norikuradake

 By bus from Norikura Kogen (Nagano side) (how to get to Norikura Kogen)

-From July to October, buses depart every 1-2 hours from the Kanko Center (ŠÏŒõƒZƒ“ƒ^[‘O) bus stop in Norikura Kogen for the Norikura Bus Terminal near the summit (50 minutes, 1750 yen one way, 3400 yen round trip).
+From July to October, buses depart every 1-2 hours from the Kanko Center (観光センター前) bus stop in Norikura Kogen for the Norikura Bus Terminal near the summit (50 minutes, 1950-2050 yen one way, 4000 yen round trip).
 Alternatively, you can hire a taxi up the mountain (45 minutes, around 9000 yen one way).

 By bus from Takayama (Gifu side) (how to get to Takayama)

-The road from the Gifu side up Mount Norikuradake was damaged in autumn 2022 and has remained closed since.
-The reopening date remains undecided.
-In the past, buses departed every 1-2 hours from Hirayu Onsen via the Honokidaira parking lot for the Norikura Bus Terminal near the summit (1 hour, 1450 yen one way, 2500 yen round trip) from mid May to October.
-Alternatively, you could hire a taxi up the mountain (1 hour, about 8000 yen one way).
+From mid May through October, buses depart hourly (less frequently on rainy days) from Hirayu Onsen via the Honokidaira parking lot for the Norikura Bus Terminal near the summit (70 minutes, 1800 yen one way, 3400 yen round trip).
+Alternatively, you can hire a taxi up the mountain (1 hour, about 8000 yen one way).
 Hirayu Onsen can be reached in one hour and for 1600 yen from Takayama by Nohi Bus.

 By car